elitalon/elitalon.github.io/_posts/2026-02-08-working-as-a-backend-engineer-again.md

 Finally, releasing a mobile app through an official app store can take from half a day to multiple days.
 This was always a challenge in situations where I needed to address a serious issue.
 But deploying a backend application can be a matter of minutes if you have a decent [continuous delivery](https://en.wikipedia.org/wiki/Continuous_delivery) setup, which is great.

 These are just some examples of the differences that stood up quite early on.
-And that’s without mentioning how much more enjoyable my development experience is now compared to using Xcode and Swift.
+And that's without mentioning how much more enjoyable my development experience is now compared to using Xcode and Swift.

 Working with [IntelliJ IDEA](https://www.jetbrains.com/idea/), an IDE that is consistently reliable and gives you powerful refactoring features, and a stable and mature language like Java, is a blessing.
 [Boring technology](https://boringtechnology.club/) works!